 - Campuses/districts are not required to submit a copy of each teacher's certificate of training completion to TEA.
 However, copies of training certificates should be kept on file at the campus/district.

-*Pre-AP and Pre-IB courses must be approved by the local district as courses that are offered in grades 6-12, go beyond the Texas Essential Knowledge and Skills (TEKS) in depth and complexity, are appropriately rigorous to prepare students to be successful in AP and/or IB courses, and are a part of a vertically aligned series of courses that ends with a specific approved AP/IB course.
+*Pre-AP, Pre-IB, and equivalent advanced courses must be approved by the local district as courses that are offered in grades 6-12, go beyond the Texas Essential Knowledge and Skills (TEKS) in depth and complexity, are appropriately rigorous to prepare students to be successful in AP and/or IB courses, and are a part of a vertically aligned series of courses that ends with a specific approved AP/IB course.

-Application Due Date: Applications must be received no later than 6:00 p.m. (central) Tuesday, October 24, 2017.
-Late applications will not be accepted.
+Application Due Date: The application due date will be announced September 2018.
 Applications must be emailed to AP-IB@tea.texas.gov through Accellion, a secure file transfer system.
 For more information on submitting the application through Accellion, see the "How to Apply" section of this webpage.

 How to Expect Payment: TTR funds will be dispersed through a direct deposit to each LEA.
 LEAs are responsible for determining how the funds are allocated after receipt.
 An email will be sent by TEA prior to the direct deposit indicating each approved teacher’s name and TTR amount, as well as the total amount each LEA will be receiving.
 The email will be sent to the AP/IB contact, accounting/budget contact, and superintendent contact, as designated on the application.

 TEA is committed to providing incentives for teachers to attend trainings for the improvement of AP and IB course instruction.
-For information or assistance, please contact Lauren Dwiggins at 512-463-8864 or AP-IB@tea.texas.gov.
+For information or assistance, please email AP-IB@tea.texas.gov.